-The Companies Act, 1963 (Act 179) (repealed) and subsequently by the Companies Act, 2019 (Act 992) requires that in carrying out our audit work we consider and report on the following matters.
+The Companies Act, 2019 (Act 992) requires that in carrying out our audit work we consider and report on the following matters.
 We confirm that:

-- 1. we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of our audit; - 2. in our opinion, proper books of account have been kept by the Company, so far as appears from our examination of those books; and - 3. the statement of financial position and the statement of profit or loss and other comprehensive income of the Company are in agreement with the books of account. - 4.
+- 1. we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of our audit; - 2. in our opinion, proper books of account have been kept by the Company, so far as appears from our examination of those books; and - 3. the statement of financial position and the statement of comprehensive income of the Company are in agreement with the books of account. - 4.
 We are independent of the Bank pursuant to section 143 of the Act.